Seattle Public Utilities partners with food banks to save food and life

 “These two facts should not coexist,” said Mami Hara, the general manager at SPU.

-Now, SPU is teaming up with food banks, like the one in Rainier Valley, to make sure that food thrown away from restaurants, grocery stores, and individual households does not make it into the garbage stream.
+Now, SPU is reaching out to food banks, like the one in Rainier Valley, to make sure that even more food that might otherwise be thrown away from restaurants and grocery stores do not make it into the garbage stream.

 Wasted food produces methane gas when rotting and is one of the leading causes of climate change.
 At the same time, that food could go to feed people like Yuen, who survives on less than $800 a month, a pension from her decades of working in a factory as a seamstress, which she must also use for all other expenses including medical bills.